 For projects where a delivery deadline is set in stone right from the briefing stage—because of product launches, for example—we’ll work towards the time frame determined by the client’s requirements.

 Fixed-fee projects include a set number of revision rounds or hours, indicated in the project offer.
-Revisions exceeding the number of hours or rounds will be charged at an hourly rate of £60.
 All our terms and conditions are outlined in the service agreement included in our Project Offer with the quotation.

-On project completion, we generally assign all intellectual property rights for all trademarks—such as names, words, symbols and logo designs that identify the goods or services of the Client—created for a branding assignment to our clients.
+On project completion, we generally assign all intellectual property rights for all trademarks to the client—such as names, words, symbols and logo designs that identify the goods or services created for a branding assignment.

 For all design work other than trademarks, we retain all proprietary rights to all project files and grant the client a non-exclusive, perpetual license to use, reproduce and display the design work for the scope of the project.
 Any additional uses will require separate pricing and an assignment of intellectual property will be formally made in writing.
 For example, if a client requires a licence to create derivative works from the final design files and the original source files for transfer to an in-house team or another designer, the working files in the native formats can be included as deliverables in the quotation and will be subject to an additional buyout fee.